-Outlook for 2020
+Outlook for 2021

-Despite the emergence of the COVID-19 pandemic, the directors expect that the company will be able to honour its obligations with particular reference to the interest payable on its listed bonds.
-This assessment takes into account a detailed assessment made by its guarantor when assessing its ability to operate a s a going concern in the coming year.
-Reference is also made to Note 17 to these financial statements - "Events after the end of the reporting period".
+Despite the continuation of the COVID-19 pandemic during 2021, the directors do not expect any significant changes in the company's activities in the short-term period and expect that the company will be able to honour its obligations with particular reference to the interest payable on its listed bonds and is expected to register a surplus based on its projections for the foreseeable future.
+This assessment takes into account a detailed cash flow assessment made by its guarantor when assessing its ability to operate as a going concern in the coming year.